 I drizzled some homemade chocolate sauce on top.
 I consider it to be an essential part of a well-stocked summer.
 And this one I made with unrefined sugar, which practically makes it health food.
 To go on top of your … cheesecake.
 I guess it’s kind of like having a Diet Coke with a Big Mac or a Cronut or something.
 By the way, cronuts sound just plain silly.
 And by “silly” I mean I have to try to make one gluten free because we are human like the others, are we not?

 A light and fluffy gluten free no bake cloud!
-Don’t be jealous of my vanilla flecks.
-This go-round, I used vanilla bean paste in place of vanilla extract.
-Just to show off.
+The little flecks are vanilla because I used vanilla bean paste, but regular vanilla extract works beautifully, too.

 This gluten free cheesecake is not only heaven sent, it keeps for days in the refrigerator.
 Make it today, serve it this weekend and be the HERO of the neighborhood pot luck you’re now going to plan, just to show off this marshmallowy goodness.